-All voluntary purchased coverage will be paid through payroll deduction and no medical questionnaire or physical exam need to be taken if the eligible employee enrolls within the first thirty (30) days of employment and for less than \$100,000 coverage.
+All voluntary group term life purchased coverage will be paid through payroll deduction and no medical questionnaire or physical exam need to be taken if the eligible employee enrolls within the first thirty (30) days of employment and for less than \$100,000 coverage.
 Rates for optional employee coverage will not be more than the rates that the District pays for the basic coverage described above.

-Term life insurance coverage in excess of \$100,000 and enrollment during annual enrollment periods will require satisfactory proof of insurability by the insurance carrier.
+Group Term Life Insurance coverage in excess of \$100,000 and enrollment during annual enrollment periods will require satisfactory proof of insurability by the insurance carrier.

-- (e) CLAIMS ADMINISTRATION: An employee will be required to comply with any and all rules and regulations and/or limitations established by the carrier or applicable third party administrator and contained in the policy, and employees and their dependents shall look solely to such carrier or third party administration for the adjudication of the payment of any and all benefits claims. - 3.
-The District has established a retirement program under IRS Code Section that defers taxation until retirement or other severance from employment and permits the employee to forfeit and allow the District to contribute each year all of his/her benefit dollars to this retirement plan.
+(e) CLAIMS ADMINISTRATION: An employee will be required to comply with any and all rules and regulations and/or limitations established by the carrier or applicable third party administrator and contained in the policy, and employees and their dependents shall look solely to such carrier or third party administration for the adjudication of the payment of any and all benefits claims.

+- 3. The District has established a retirement program under IRS Code Section that defers taxation until retirement or other severance from employment and permits the employee to forfeit and allow the District to contribute each year all of his/her benefit dollars to this retirement plan.
 This program is called the Special Retirement Plan.
 At the option of the District, additional contributions may also be made by the District.
 Any contributions to the Special Retirement Plan shall be made as an employer contribution to such eligible retirement program.
-Account values under this Plan shall be available to the employee only as permitted under, and in accordance with applicable Federal and Internal Revenue Service regulations governing such programs.

-- 4. Contributions by the District to the Special Retirement Plan will not be considered for the purpose of computing overtime. - 5.
-Effective January 1, 2014 and thereafter, those eligible employees who elect not to participate, as an employee or dependent, in any of the Medical Plans (High Option HMO, Low Option HMO or CDHP), and who complete an online election form indicating other medical coverage, will receive contributions to the Special Retirement Plan as follows: - \$100.00 monthly for each full-time eligible employee. - \$ 50.00 monthly for each part-time eligible employee. - 6. (a) Effective January 1, 2017 and thereafter, the District will pay the following towards monthly medical insurance premium cost for employees enrolled in the High Option HMO Plan:
+Account values under this Plan shall be available to the employee only as permitted under, and in accordance with applicable Federal and Internal Revenue Service regulations governing such programs. - 4.
+Contributions by the District to the Special Retirement Plan will not be considered for the purpose of computing overtime. - 5.
+Effective January 1, 2014 and thereafter, those eligible employees who elect not to participate, as an employee or dependent, in any of the Medical Plans (High Option HMO, Low Option HMO or CDHP), and who complete an online election form indicating other medical coverage, will receive contributions to the Special Retirement Plan as follows: - \$100.00 monthly for each full-time eligible employee. - \$ 50.00 monthly for each part-time eligible employee. - 6.(a) Effective January 1, 2018 and thereafter, the District will pay the following towards monthly medical insurance premium cost for employees enrolled in the High Option HMO Plan:

 Tiers Full-Time Part-Time

-Employee only \$475.00 \$375.00
+Employee only \$525 \$525

-Employee plus children \$760.00 \$630.00
+Employee plus children \$810 \$780

-Employee plus spouse \$780.00 \$650.00
+Employee plus spouse \$830 \$800

-Employee plus full family \$1,080.00 \$950.00
+Employee plus full family \$1,080.00 \$1050.00

-(b) Effective January 1, 2017 and thereafter, the District will pay the following towards the monthly medical insurance premium cost for employees enrolled in the Low Option HMO Plan:
+(b) Effective January 1, 2018 and thereafter, the District will pay the following towards the monthly medical insurance premium cost for employees enrolled in the Low Option HMO Plan:

 Tiers Full-Time Part-Time

-Employee only \$430.00 \$430.00
+Employee only \$450 \$450

-Employee plus children \$730.00 \$700.00
+Employee plus children \$760 \$730

-Employee plus spouse \$763.00 \$733.00
+Employee plus spouse \$785 \$755

-Employee plus full family \$931.00 \$901.00
+Employee plus full family \$951 \$921

-(c) Effective January 1, 2017 and thereafter, the District will pay the following towards the monthly medical insurance premium cost for employees enrolled in the CDHP Plan:
+(c) Effective January 1, 2018 and thereafter, the District will pay the following towards the monthly medical insurance premium cost for employees enrolled in the CDHP Plan: